 - PayPal and Credit Card options

 Again, the Dacast platform includes all of the above features.
 Plus, we offer support for video advertising.
-In fact, Dacast’s feature-rich and cost competitive-platform have made it one of the top 50 most important companies in online video—for 7 years in a row!
+In fact, Dacast’s feature-rich and cost competitive-platform has made it one of the top 50 most important companies in online video—for 7 years in a row!

 We mentioned it earlier, but it’s worth talking for another minute about support.
 Dacast offers comprehensive technical support to businesses.
 This is in contrast to YouTube, where you have to figure it all out on your own.
-That’s a major problem for businesses that have complex video implementations need tech support to master their workflows.
+That’s a major problem for businesses that have complex video implementations that need tech support to master their workflows.